Skip to main content

 #

-• Concept Explanation: Because classes are reference types, it is sometimes necessary to determine if two variables “refer to exactly the same instance in memory.”
+• Concept Explanation: Because Classes are reference types, sometimes we need to know if two variables “point to the exact same memory instance.”
 Swift provides === (Identical to) and !== (Not identical to) for this purpose.

 • Key Syntax: ===, !==

-2. Example Analysis
+2. Example

 #